|Legal Opinion: |

 After the adoption of this zoning resolution and map, any new construction must be in conformance with this code.
 Existing structures will be allowed to remain as nonconforming uses except any new additions to nonconforming properties must be done in accordance with this code.

-Under the zoning ordinance permitted uses in an R-1 area included A single family houses, duplexes, customary home occupations, day care centers and schools. @ Uses not permitted in R-1 areas included all uses not allowed.
+Under the zoning ordinance permitted uses in an R-1 area included "single family houses, duplexes, customary home occupations, day care centers and schools."
+Uses not permitted in R-1 areas included all uses not allowed.

 Without any reference to Tennessee Code Annotated, ' 13-7-208, the Court simply declared that while the plaintiff was entitled to operate his existing mobile home park as an nonconforming use, he could not add a mobile home to it, reasoning that: